day8/re-frame/docs/EffectfulEvents.md

 that means dealing with the outside, mutative world of servers, databases, windows.location, LocalStore, cookies, etc.

-There's just no getting away from living in a mutative world, which sounds ominous.
-Is there no way out?
-No solution?
+There's just no getting away from living in a mutative world, er, which sounds ominous.
+Is that it?
+Are we doomed to impurity?

 Well, luckily a small twist in the tale makes a profound difference.
 We will look at side effects first.
 Instead of creating event handlers which *do side-effects*, we'll instead get them to *cause side-effects*.

 ### Doing vs Causing

-Above, I claimed that this `fn` event handler was pure:
+Above, I proudly claimed that this `fn` event handler was pure:
 ```clj
 (reg-event-db
    :my-event